College praises the Class of 1957 and establishes the Green Revolving Fund. Let us all be PROUD! Click here to read all about it!!!

 On Tuesday morning, after seeing off some of our group, 16 of us boarded two vans and headed to Napa Valley for a winery tour organized by Toni Murphey Harkness.
 Our drivers were excellent guides.
 It was a beautiful day, the Valley was at its Spring best and the tastings awesome.
 After dinner at a nice Italian restaurant in Napa we returned for one last night at the King George.

 I would encourage all of you to try to connect with classmates between now and our 60th Reunion in 2017.
 Even a luncheon with local 57ers would qualify as a mini-reunion, but of course I'm sure some of you can come up with even more exciting events.
 My lunch with three other classmates on Sanibel Island was most enjoyable, and I hope to repeat this with a larger group in April 2015 during my month's stay at a rental home on Sanibel.
 A mini reunion is also being planned for New York City in May 2015.
 As you all know, Betsy Rauch Rainoff is our new class vice-president, in addition to her duties as web mistress.
 She is doing a terrific job, and I hope you will visit the website (welleley57.org) often and send her items of interest.
 She will also help you arrange a mini reunion, just email Betsy at firstname.lastname@example.org.

 Please click on the San Francisco Mini Reunion tab to see the list of attendees and the photo gallery.

 NEWS FLASH!!
-A New York City mini reunion is in the initial planning stages and is likely to be scheduled for mid May, 2015.
+A New York City mini reunion is in the initial planning stages and will take place on May 19-21, 2015.
 Franny Berth Myles and Paula Kaplan Hawkins will be the co-chairs.
 Stay tuned for more details!!!